 e.
 Paving material/flatwork within entry courtyards should be natural colored concrete and should match the material utilized in the original Merchant Builder installed hardscaping, unless the material will be changed in the whole courtyard area.

 f.
 Tiles may be used as paving material for outdoor area.
 The tile products must be intended for outdoor use with a matte finish.
 The color of the grout must match the color of the tile.
 High color contrast between the tile and the grout is not permitted.
+The product selection and design will be approved on a case-by-case basis.

 g.
+Pebbles may be used as an accent element in the front courtyard.
+The color and size of the pebbles must be compatible with the rest of the hardscape design and the architecture.
+High color contrast, such as black and white, and/or oversized pebbles must be kept in private yard and not visible from master association property.

+h.
 Where the depth or width of the private yard area is ten (10) feet or greater from the face of the Dwelling to the perimeter wall, the paving material shall be set back a minimum of two (2) feet from existing rear and side yard privacy walls or adjacent homes to accommodate planting, except for the fully enclosed side and rear private yards.

-h.
+i.
 Where the depth or width of the entry courtyard area is twelve (12) feet or greater from the face of the Dwelling to the courtyard wall, the paving material shall be setback eighteen

 (18) inches from the base of the courtyard walls to accommodate planting.

-i.
+j.
 Paving at minimum side yard setback between adjacent units may extend from the Dwelling wall to the privacy wall.

-j.
+k.
 Private flatwork Improvements may not cover the weep screed on the Dwelling and must not impede the ability of the stucco screed to weep water or moisture unless a building code approved alternate drainage device is utilized.

-k.
+l.
 Raised deck areas shall not exceed twelve (12) inches above the original pad level.
 The raised area is to be setback three (3) feet minimum from property lines and screened with fifteen (15) gallon minimum evergreen trees or vertical shrubs.

-46

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

 2. Walls, Pilasters, Fences and Gates:

 Existing masonry pilasters, walls and fences installed by the Merchant Builder shall not be removed, reconstructed, or modified as to structure and height.
 Should there be damage to the existing walls and pilasters refer to Exhibit I regarding for specification for reconstructing common pilasters, walls, gates, and fences.